By Gustavoblalmiras • Last updated: March 2026

 - trail mix with minimal chocolate

-Water that won’t freeze into a single unusable block
+Water that won’t freeze into one unusable block

 - smaller bottles thaw faster

-- rotate one bottle into the cabin on long drives
+- on long drives, rotate one bottle into the cabin so it stays warmer

-The Red Cross includes non-perishable food and water as core car emergency kit items because delays happen.
+The Red Cross includes non-perishable food and water as core car kit items: Red Cross car emergency kit.

 First aid for winter: cold injuries and medication handling